MicrosoftDocs/mesh-docs/mesh/user-guide/social-games.md

         * Move the mouse cursor around to aim where you want to throw.

-        * Click Space bar on your keyboard to drop the bean bag.
+        * Press the Spacebar on your keyboard to drop the bean bag.

     * Left mouse click to throw the bean bag.